Use Type Annotations#

 The practical takeaway is:

-• Type checkers are best at the public contract: models, schemas, IDSchema[...], IDRef[...], class attributes, and perform_* handlers.
+• Type checkers are best at the public contract: models, schemas, IDSchema[...], IDRef[...], class attributes, and the methods on the three tiers (get_one, create, handle_update, and so on).

-• Type checkers are less useful for the internal signature-rewriting machinery.
+• Type checkers are less useful for the internal signature-rewriting machinery that produces the route shells (*_endpoint).

 You usually do not need to care about that distinction unless you are modifying the framework itself.